Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

-In Appendix \ref{sec:explain-property}, we provide an intuitive explanation of the unique ``magic'' of R1SMG by using counting queries as an example.
-In Appendix \ref{sec:versus_M}, we plot the empirical $\mathbb{E}[\L]$ versus $M$ achieved by R1SMG and other mechanisms, and clearly show that $\mathbb{E}_{R1SMG}[\L] = \frac{2\Delta_2f^2}{\epsilon \psi}$ monotonically decrease with $M$, whereas the other increase with $M$ (cf. Figure \ref{fig:scale_study}).
+Moreover, in Appendix \ref{sec:versus_M}, we plot the empirical $\mathbb{E}[\L]$ versus $M$ achieved by the R1SMG mechanism and by other mechanisms, respectively, and clearly show that $\mathbb{E}_{R1SMG}[\L]$ has a decreasing trend as $M$ increases and eventually converges, whereas all the other mechanisms result in expected accuracy loss increasing with $M$ (cf. Figure \ref{fig:scale_study}).